SLMisApodidae/PEINR/README.md

 # PEINR
 A INR method for High-Fidelity Flow Field Reconstruction

-A PyTorch implementation of PEINR based on ICML2025 paper PEINR: A Physics-enhanced Implicit Neural Representation for High-Fidelity
+A PyTorch implementation of PEINR based on ICML2025 paper: PEINR: A Physics-enhanced Implicit Neural Representation for High-Fidelity
 Flow Field Reconstruction.

 # requirement